 1. Remove Jewelry from Hands and Wrists

-Remove jewelry like bracelets and rings from each finger and both wrists before putting on gloves.
+Remove jewelry like bracelets and rings from each finger and wrists before wearing gloves.
 You might not notice at first, but even simple jewelry can warp the fit of gloves and affect their effectiveness.
 Sharp edges can snag or rip the material, leaving you more susceptible to injury.

 2. Choose the Right Glove for the Job

-If there are a variety of glove options to choose from, it may be confusing to know which one to choose.
-Different gloves types are designed to protect different materials and scenarios when they are worn.
-Make sure you always know which gloves are suitable for each job and use the right ones for the job.
+If there are a variety of glove options, it may be confusing to know which one to choose.
+Different glove types are designed to protect different materials and scenarios when they are worn.
+Ensure you always know which gloves are suitable for each job and use the right ones.

 3. Ensure the Gloves Fit Properly

 If you’re wearing gloves, they should fit properly.
 Only wear the size that fits.
-A pair that is too large will impair dexterity and force your hands to work harder, causing fatigue.
-A pair that is too small restricts your movement and causes discomfort and excessive perspiration.
+A too large pair will impair dexterity and force your hands to work harder, causing fatigue.
+Too small a pair restricts your movement and causes discomfort and excessive perspiration.

-Wearing the wrong gloves can be more dangerous than the hazard you’re protecting your hands against.
+Wearing the wrong gloves can be more dangerous than the hazard you protect your hands against.

 4. Use Gloves as Intended and Keep Them On

-Talk to your supervisor or safety manager if there isn’t a pair available for the job that fits you.
+Talk to your supervisor or safety manager if a pair isn’t available for the job that fits you.
 You should never attempt your job without wearing a properly fitting pair.
 An alternative pair will not be able to protect your hands.

 5. Know When It’s Time to Replace Your Gloves

 Any type of glove must be replaced at some point, even reusable gloves.
 Follow guidelines for how long they can be worn.
 Pay attention to wear and tear.
-You should always examine your gloves for snags, tears, pulls, or peeling before putting them on and starting a task.
+Before putting them on and starting a task, you should always examine your gloves for snags, tears, pulls, or peeling.
 If you see any tears, holes, thin spots, or saturation, throw them out and replace them immediately.